Injuries: UK and international

 The Scotland and European Health for All (HfA) Database 2012 provides comparative mortality trend data for Scotland and countries in Europe, by gender, for the following types of injuries:

 The European Injury Database (IDB) contains injury cases treated in emergency hospital departments across the EU.
 Currently 100 hospitals across 20 EU countries submit 300,000 cases a year.
-Information is avaialble on 27 types of injury from 1996 to 2010.
+The latest information available is on 27 types of injury from 1996 to 2010.
 The most recent summary of the injury statistics and surveys drawing on this database, Injuries in the European Union 2008-2010 [2.96Mb], was published in 2013.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.